name Arderly comes from the family having resided in Ardern

 Early Notables of the Arderly family (pre 1700)

-Another 80 words (6 lines of text) are included under the topic Early Arderly Notables in all our PDF Extended History products and printed products wherever possible.
+of Scots...
+Another 107 words (8 lines of text) are included under the topic Early Arderly Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Arderly family to the New World and Oceana